godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 Talking in Godot terminology, the task we want to solve here is to position our 2 angles we talked about above so, that the tip of the lowerarm bone is as close to the target point (which is set by the target Vector3()) as possible using only rotations.
-This task is very calculation-intensive and never resolved by analytical equation solving.
+This task is calculation-intensive and never resolved by analytical equation solving.
 So, it is an underconstrained problem, which means there is an unlimited number of solutions to the equation.